DETAILED ACTION

 each of the specimen analyzers comprises an optical detector configured to convert a first set of light from the first set of cells optically interrogated while flowing through a flow cell into a first set of cell signals and to convert a second set of light from the second set of cells optically interrogated while flowing through the flow cell into a second set of cell signals (see rejection of claim 25 above)

-each of the controllers programmed to, in response to receipt of the first set of cell signals, count the optically interrogated first set of cells to obtain a first cell count and, in response to receipt of the second set of cell signals, count the optically interrogated second set of cells to obtain a second cell count (see rejection of claim 25 above)
+each of the controllers is programmed to, in response to receipt of the first set of cell signals, count the optically interrogated first set of cells to obtain a first cell count and, in response to receipt of the second set of cell signals, count the optically interrogated second set of cells to obtain a second cell count (see rejection of claim 25 above)

-the computer is programable with a selection of preset calculation rules to interpret the second cell count to determine a set of target value and limit value and to transmit the determined set of target value and limit value to each of the controllers, wherein the target value is indicative of a desired count that the second cell count is expected to be, the limit value is indicative of a statistical range within which the second cell count is expected to fall (see rejection of claim 25 above)
+the computer is programmed with a selection of preset calculation rules to interpret the second cell count to determine a set of target value and limit value and to deliver the set of target value and limit value to each of the controllers for adoption of the set of target value and limit value by each of the controllers, wherein the target value is indicative of a desired count that the second cell count is expected to be, and the limit value is indicative of a statistical range within which the second cell count is expected to fall (see rejection of claim 25 above)

 With respect to claim 33, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention to incorporate the teachings of Nagai et al into the invention of Glavina et al. The motivation for the skilled artisan in doing so is to gain the benefit of successfully measuring specimen samples.